 In the Lifetime of the Buddha

 The rogue elephant was an earlier birth of Devadatta, a disciple of the Buddha who became his nemesis.
 One day the Buddha heard some of his disciples talking about how Devadatta was harsh, cruel, and violent without even an iota of pity for others.
-He told them this story so they knew Devadatta was also this way in the past.
+He told them this story so they knew that Devadatta was also this way in the past.
 The story was also used as a lesson to the disciples to not instigate quarrels because even someone much weaker than you can bring you down.